The Performance Frontier

 Compute the Oracle Gradient

 The direction from your current performance toward the frontier.
 This is a vector - it has magnitude (how far you are) and direction (which dimensions to improve).
-You never reach the oracle.
+You rarely reach the oracle.
 You approach it.
 Each measurement sharpens your estimate of where it is.

 Navigate iteratively